sami-makinen/proof-of-collatz-conjecture/README.md

 `  |f(f(f(b10?*001)))| = |b10?*001| - 1`.

+a.i.b) n=b101?*001 with an assumption that the multiplication in step 1 increases |n| only by one

 If n=b101?*001 with an assumption that the multiplication increases magnitude only by one, the magnitude decreases by one.

 Let